ryanstout/stoutlang/README.md

 - should be a way for emitted operations to be logged when they happen, so you can easily decide to turn on logging for all IO/file ops, network, etc..
-- all methods and friends should be hashed and propigate up the hash.
+- all methods and friends should be hashed and propagate up the hash.
 Then tests could only be run when some code that gets called changes.
     (maybe use the effect system for this?)
 - easily distributed map reduce (ability to cluster running instances and specific nodes to run code on or have some algorithms to get code closer to the data)
     - seamless rpc calls to other nodes in the cluster (front-end websocket connection hanging around..)